AromaKitsune/Windows-XAML-Styles/README.md

       Paste the YAML code into the mod settings' text editor.
     </li>
     <li>
-      Click "Save", and the changes take effect instantly.
+      Click "Save settings", and the changes take effect instantly.
     </li>
   </ol>
 </details>